pymor/pymor/docs/source/tutorial_optimization.md

 ```

 In metric settings such as with the {math}`2`-norm in parameter space, these trust-regions
 correspond to open balls of radius {math}`\tau`.
-However, using error estimators from model
-reduction in this tutorial's setting creates much more complex shapes.
+However, using model reduction error estimators as in this tutorial, creates much more complex shapes.
 The sketch below shows an exemplary optimization path with inner and outer iterations and the
 respective trust-regions.